He-Man

-The character was created by designer Roger Sweet, who intentionally created the character in such a way for him to be abstract and generic enough to be applied into any context and genre; Sweet also chose the name "He-Man" for being generic.
-Presenting three different versions of the figure to Mattel—including a soldier and a spaceman—the barbarian version of the character was chosen and developed into the character's current form.
+The character was created by designer Mark Taylor, who based the character on his childhood drawings.
+One of Taylor's designs was used by Mattel designer Roger Sweet in his pitch to Mattel for a new action figure line.
+Sweet also chose the name "He-Man" and suggested that it have a twist-action waist.
+Sweet sculpted and presented three different versions of the figure to Mattel—including a soldier, spaceman, and barbarian—the barbarian version was chosen and developed into the character's current form.
+Afterwards, Sweet was taken off the project and Taylor was assigned principal design duties.

-He-Man has been singled out for the homoeroticism and gay subtext surrounding his character.
-Critics have noted his queer-coded nature and perceived homosexuality, including his relationships with other male characters; such as Skeletor.
-Furthermore, He-Man has achieved gay icon status and amassed an LGBT following—specifically amongst gay men, with the character having been noted for his sex appeal towards said group.
-According to various insiders and employees, Mattel is aware of He-Man's gay icon status and following, and his perception as a gay man something to which the company is receptive.
+The television series He-Man and the Masters of the Universe rapidly increased the selling of Mattel's toys and was a hit success in the 1980s, gaining 9 million viewers in its first year in the US alone and being broadcast to at least 37 countries.
+The massive success of the series led to a feature-length movie in 1985, He-Man and She-Ra: The Secret of the Sword, from the same production team, and a shared continuity, spin-off/sister series She-Ra: Princess of Power.
+There was also a primetime, hour-long Christmas special, He-Man and She-Ra: A Christmas Special.

+Since his creation, He-Man has often attracted attention for his perceived homoeroticism, with critics and academics recognizing the gay subtext surrounding his character.
+Following the airing of the original cartoon, He-Man has become a gay icon and amassed an LGBT following; particularly among gay men.

 Development

-In 1976, Mattel's CEO Ray Wagner declined a deal to produce a toyline of action figures based on the characters from Star Wars, due to the $750,000 license ($3,645,724.96 in 2021 dollars) required up front.
-Following the commercial success of the original Star Wars trilogy and its related merchandise, Mattel launched several successful competing toylines which captured the public's imagination and significantly influenced the toy market.
-In the race to design the next popular action figure, Roger Sweet—a lead designer for Mattel's Preliminary Design Department—realized that simplicity was the key to success.
+In 1976, Mattel's CEO Ray Wagner declined a deal to produce a toy line of action figures based on the characters from Star Wars, due to the $750,000 license ($4,008,703.87 in 2023 dollars) required up front.
+Following the commercial success of the original Star Wars trilogy and its related merchandise, Mattel launched "...failed line after failed line, none of which captured the public's imagination or made a significant dent in the toy market."
+In the race to design the next popular action figure, Roger Sweet—lead designer for Mattel's Preliminary Design Department—realized that simplicity was the key to success.
 According to his 2005 book Mastering the Universe: He-Man and the Rise and Fall of a Billion-Dollar Idea, Sweet knew that if he gave the marketing department something it could sell, he had won 90 percent of the battle.
 Sweet stated that "to sell this [to Wagner]", he glued a Big Jim figure—another Mattel toy line—into a battle action pose, added clay to its body, and had plaster casts made.
-These three prototypes would later go on to become He-Man.
-Furthermore, to sell this toy, Sweet stated that as a powerful figure, it could be applied into any context because the character had the generic name of He-Man.
+One of these three prototypes would later go on to become He-Man.
+Furthermore, to sell this toy, Sweet stated that as a powerful figure, it could be applied to any context because the character had the generic name of He-Man.